The History of the Bail Bond Industry in Utah

 Early settlers in America adopted the concept of bail from England.

-In Utah, the bail system was established when it was still a territory.
+Utah's bail system was established when it was still a territory.
 The exact origins of the bail bond industry in the state are not well-documented.
 Still, it likely began to take shape in the late 19th century as the territory transitioned to statehood.

 Utah's Statehood